+All Arrowmen should be committed to camping promotion.
 It is essential that Scouts go camping with their units.
 Over the years, camping has kept Scouts interested in Scouting.

-Every Order of the Arrow lodge has the responsibility to do a good job of promoting Scout camping.
+Every OA lodge has the responsibility to do a good job of promoting Scout camping.
 Arrowmen can do camping promotion individually in their units or by becoming members of the lodge's camping promotion committee.

-Arrowmen should be the top camping promotion people in their unit.
+Arrowmen should be the top camping promoters in their unit.
 They should set the example for fellow Scouts by being the first to sign up for camp.
 They lead the way in planning for year-round camping events.
-They talk about camping on a person-to-person level with all Scouts.
+They talk about camping, person-to-person with all Scouts.

 Arrowmen are enthusiastic about camping and never miss an opportunity to encourage Scouts to enjoy the great outdoors.
 They are prepared to talk to parents of Scouts in their unit about the values of camping for their children.
 They assist the unit leader in planning and carrying out camping and high-adventure activities.
-As an example to younger Scouts, lodge members should advance toward Eagle rank and become especially skilled in camping techniques.
+As an example to younger Scouts BSA members, lodge members who are in Scouts BSA should advance toward Eagle rank and become especially skilled in camping techniques.